 Will Bowden McKenzie issue a warrant?

 They will not issue a warrant.
-The most they can do is request a CCJ, and this may result in bailiffs turning up at your property.
+The most they will be permitted to do is request a CCJ, and this may result in bailiffs turning up at your property.

 Are Bowden McKenzie bailiffs?

-Bowden McKenzie may get a CCJ which could end up with bailiffs at your door, depending on whether you arrange to pay it back.
+Bowden McKenzie may get a CCJ which could end up with bailiffs at your door, depending on whether you will be able to arrange to pay it back.
 However, you would usually receive a number of warnings before this would occur.

 Will Bowden McKenzie force entry?

-They do not have the legal powers to force entry into your property.
-They may instruct bailiffs to come to your home though.
+They do not have any legal powers to force entry into your property.
+They may instruct bailiffs to visit your home though.

 Can the debt ever become too old?